 It’s all about preference here, but I recommend steering clear of products that have fragrance or ingredients that might cause adverse skin reactions.
 You also want to ensure you’re not using products that might be potentially harmful to your makeup brushes, as certain types of bristles require special care.

-I’ve been cleaning my makeup brushes with this dish soap for years and it’s always did a fabulous job, but just recently I started using this all natural makeup brush shampoo and I absolutely love it!
-The older I get the more mindful I’m becoming of what I’m putting on my skin, and the same holds true for what I’m cleaning my makeup brushes with.
+I’ve been washing makeup brushes with this dish soap for years and it’s always did a fabulous job, but just recently I started using this all natural makeup brush shampoo and I absolutely love it!
+The older I get the more mindful I’m becoming of what I’m putting on my skin, and the same holds true for what I’m cleaning makeup brushes with.
 This shampoo is 100% natural, antimicrobial, and fragrance + paraben free!

 Shop Products Mentioned Below: